theodi/data-sharing-abm-model/model_document/model_document.md

 A product category is defined by:

-* the data types that are associated with it (e.g. verbal messages, pictures, playlists, search terms, ...)
+* the data types associated with it (e.g. verbal messages, pictures, playlists, search terms, ...)
 * the need for products in a category.

 During the setup of the simulation, we define a limited number of categories and assign some of these to the initial number of firms in the simulation.
 They are associated with a limited number of data types.
-During the simulation, new firms will crop up, in new or existing categories.
+During the simulation, new firms will arise, in new or existing categories.

 ### Data types